- Departments Q - Z

 OCTC is required to conform to the transportation / air quality regulations of the U.S. Environmental Protection Agency.
 The EPA requires conformity in air quality non-attainment areas whenever transportation projects that may significantly impact air quality are planned and programmed.

-For more information on the current TIP or previous TIPs or OCTC, please email Ashley Long, Planner.
+For more information on the current TIP or previous TIPs, please contact OCTC Staff.